Major indexes slip in afternoon trading on Wall Street

-Technology and health care stocks has some of the biggest losses.
-IBM fell 1.4% and Johnson & Johnson fell 1.3%.
+Financial and health care stocks were among the biggest weights on the market.
+Citigroup fell 1.6% and Johnson & Johnson fell 1.4%.

 Investors were reviewing the latest data on the jobs market.
 More Americans filed for unemployment benefits last week, the largest number in four months, according to the U.S. government.
 But the labor market remains strong in the face of persistent inflation and a slowing overall U.S. economy.